2003 Mnet Music Video Festival: Winners and nominees

-Selection process and judging criteria
+Selection process

 During the preliminary screening, the committee selected the nominees who released their singles and albums from November 2002 to October 2003.
 Afterwards, the official website of Mnet was opened so that fans will be able to vote their for candidates.
 In the same way, the professional juries have chosen from the nominees as well.
 The votes from both the fans and the judges were combined for the winners of each category.